viniciusban/viniciusban.github.io/resume.md

 description: My professional experience
 ---

-## Overview
+## Overview ##

-I am a software developer with 5+ years working with Python, Django, and Postgres.
-I also use queues, batch processing and I have made a lot of integrations between systems.

-Additionally I have 30+ years of experience developing and maintaining corporate systems.
-Business areas I had worked in:

-- Telecom
-- Energy
-- Steel

-I am able to communicate in written and spoken English.
-Portuguese is my mother tongue.
-Currently, I live in Brazil.
-Our time zone here is GMT -3 hours.
-We do not have DST.
+5+ years in Python, Django, shell script and SQL databases.
+Lately I have been delivering/consuming REST APIs.

+I have worked in Telecom, Energy, Fintech, Inventory, Scientific research, and Health, for the government, big corporations and small startups.

-Contact: viniciusban@gmail.com
+Contact me at viniciusban@gmail.com

 ## Recent projects